merev/devops-environment/setup/apps-setup.md

  - ***/home/vagrant/ansible/playbooks/apps-cont***
  - ***/home/vagrant/ansible/playbooks/apps-vm***

-### Execute some of the following commands if you want ot start any app (should be executed from the ansible working directory):
+### Execute some of the following commands if you want ot start any app (should be executed from the ansible working directory as root):

 Run BGApp in docker containers: